Oron people: History

-The earliest known reference to the Oron Nation is from 24th century BC, around 2370 BC, according to evidence from ancient Oron ancestral carvings, the Ekpu Oro found today in the Oron Museum and other museum specifically National Museum of China around the world.
-Some of the finest wooden statuary attributed to Oron peoples are beautifully carved ekpu (ancestral figures).
+The earliest known reference to the Oron Nation is from the 24th century BC, around 2370 BC, according to evidence from ancient Oron ancestral carvings, the Ekpu Oro, found today in the Oron Museum and other museums around the world (specifically National Museum of China).
+Some of the finest wooden statuary attributed to Oron peoples are beautifully carved Ekpu (ancestral figures).
 Many of these were destroyed and removed from Nigeria during the Biafran war in the late 1960s.

-Ekpu Oro ancestral figures existed as summaries of the personal and social experiences of the Oron people of Southeastern Nigeria - they embodied Oron spiritual beliefs and cultural history; hence, they were vessels for the spirits of the dead that instilled great influence over the daily, religious, and social lives of the living.
+Ekpu Oro ancestral figures existed as summaries of the personal and social experiences of the Oron people of Southeastern Nigeria.
+They embodied Oron spiritual beliefs and cultural history; hence, they were vessels for the spirits of the dead that instilled great influence over the daily, religious, and social lives of the living.
 As an art form, Ekpu held the key to understanding Oron past tradition that was largely destroyed by colonial and Christian presence in Oron society.